March 3, 2026

 Some tools like Missive, can also be used to manage your social media platforms.
 This way you can provide a seamless customer experience and keep all your interactions in one place.

 Check out the pricing options available and choose software that fits your budget and doesn't have any hidden fees.
-Also, beware of software that lock you in with a contract.
+Also, beware of software that locks you in with a contract.
 For example, looking at the best Intercom alternatives may help you save a lot on your monthly subscriptions.

 By considering these factors, you'll be well on your way to choosing the right customer service email software for your business.